 Information about Cancer

-This website offers free, credible, current, comprehensive information about cancer prevention and screening, diagnosis and treatment, research across the cancer spectrum, clinical trials, and news and links to other NCI websites.
+This website offers free, credible, and comprehensive information about cancer prevention and screening, diagnosis and treatment, research across the cancer spectrum, clinical trials, and news and links to other NCI websites.

 The information on this site is science-based, authoritative, and up-to-date.
 Medical experts, cancer researchers, and editors review the content before it is published to the website.

 The Physician Data Query (PDQ®), NCI’s comprehensive cancer information database, forms the core of the information for patients and health professionals.
 It is regularly updated with the latest evidence-based information.
 The PDQ cancer information summaries are developed and maintained by the PDQ Editorial Boards.